-Day 1-2: Arrive Siem Reap
+Days 1 - 2: Arrive Siem Reap

-Fly to Siem Reap.
-You will be met at Siem Reap in the arrival's hall by your Local Guide or National Escort from Wendy Wu Tours.
-Together with all other group members who may be arriving at a similar time travel to your hotel for check in
+Fly overnight from New Zealand to Siem Reap.
+You will be met at Siem Reap in the arrivals hall by your Local Guide or National Escort from Wendy Wu Tours.
+Together with all other group members who may be arriving at a similar time travel to your hotel for check in.